 A youthful appearance has certain distinct characteristics.
 In a split second the human eye can undoubtedly determine pretty accurately somebody’s age.
 The smile is a very important part of those characteristics.
 If a smile is restored with age appropriate traits it will not distract the human eye in thinking something is wrong.
-It will harmonise the smile.
+It will harmonize the smile.
 And an harmonious smile is a beautiful smile.
 We can even play with it in chipping away some years.

-Very worn teeth with cracks, uneven wear, and different patterns of discloration are considered in most cases as complicated to restore.
+Very worn teeth with cracks, uneven wear, and different patterns of discoloration are considered in most cases as complicated to restore.
 Unworn flawless teeth on the other hand might be even more challenging and complex as well.
 It is copying nature and nature only.
 And for Mother Nature respect is due.

-First of all length.
-The youtful anterior teeth have not yet been exposed for long to wear in any form.
+So the question raises: what are the characteristics of youthful teeth?
+Why do we instantly know rather precisely the age of teeth?First of all length.
+The youthful anterior teeth have not yet been exposed for long to wear in any form.
 And their length is at the maximum.
 Therefore the incisal edge is still undamaged.
 In adult open bite cases those incisal edges can also be observed.
 The shape of the incisal edge is still in its pristine garland form with rounded angles and open embrasures.
-The teeth of young people have enamel with high value and dentin with low chromacity and high fluorescence.
+The teeth of young people have enamel with high value and dentin with low chromaticity and high fluorescence.
 The thick enamel layer in young tooth looks ‘milky’ in a lot of cases.
 No dentin is exposed at the cervical part of the tooth.
 Because no attrition, erosion, abrasion or a combination of the above has effected and shortened the tooth the incisal edge consists completely out of enamel before the transition into the dentin mamelons.
 The phenomenon of opalescence occurs.
 Giving the tooth a beautiful halo.
-Different colours can be observed by the eye because of different ways the enamel structure transfers, reflects or absorbs the light.
-The colour of a young tooth is at its whitest because of lack of discolorations, absence of secondary and tertiary dentine and the porosity of the enamel.
+Different colors can be observed by the eye because of different ways the enamel structure transfers, reflects or absorbs the light.
+The color of a young tooth is at its whitest because of lack of discolorations, absence of secondary and tertiary dentine and the porosity of the enamel.
 The surface of a young tooth displays a lot of structure (lobes, perikymata) in the rich enamel layer.

 The following case shows step by step the restorative considerations in making a tooth appear youthful.